Dogs are the only animals that have been close to people and enhanced friendship as well as emotional support.

 2) Dogs Help You Stay Active

-Owning a dog require a commitment for exercise.
+Owning a dog require a commitment to exercise.
 While dogs can take much of your attention and time, they will help you stay fit due to frequent vigorous exercise.
-You will need to frequently take your dog for a walk.
+You will need to take your dog for a walk frequently.